fatjond0413/sep10-freedom-project/README.md

  My product I have decided to made is three products and they are all in my website which is linked below.
 One is a device that can predict cancer cells, causing people to have more of a fighting chance against them.
 My second product are pills that fight addictions.
 My third product is a bed that alows nurses to move overweight patients without as much backpain.

+## Challanges of this and my takeaways

+Making this website my main problem was procrastination and not having a plan
 ## Links

 [Product]()